Cris7777/MSiA423-Project-Repo/README.md

 The project provides a tool for virtual soccer teams founders to estimate scores of players in their teams.

+The team provides recommendations of players with the predicted scores.

 ### Mission

 The project enables users to predict overall scores for platers in their teams based on combinations on different input attributes, which includes: age, weight, strength, etc.